-All visitors must sign in on arrival and collect a visitor's badge and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor badges must be worn at all times when in school.
+All visitors must sign in on arrival, read the School Information which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school, then collect a visitor's sticker.
+Visitor stickers must be worn at all times when in school.
 All visitors must sign in.
 Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.